Defending Your Life: Video releases

 Defending Your Life was released on VHS and LaserDisc in October 1991.
-Warner Bros.
-Home Video released the film on DVD on April 3, 2001, in a cardboard snap case.
+Warner Home Video released the film on DVD on April 3, 2001, in a cardboard snap case.
 It features 1.85:1 anamorphic widescreen formatting, subtitles in English, French, Spanish and Portuguese, cast and crew information, and the film's theatrical trailer.
 Warner re-released the film in 2008 in a two-pack DVD set with Brooks' Looking for Comedy in the Muslim World.

 In December 2020, Warner Archive Collection re-released the movie on DVD.
 The Criterion Collection released it on Blu-ray on March 30, 2021, featuring a new 4K restoration supervised by Brooks himself.